There’s a new serif in town and it’s cropping up everywhere.

 The story of designers gaining inspiration from each other is as old as time!
 Designers, like most humans, are essentially curious.
 We like to see what else is going on around us.
 Trends are inevitable and are a beneficial stepping stone in our design evolution (arguably, flat design influenced the creation of material design, and so on.)

-There is nothing wrong with using similar typefaces.
+There is nothing wrong with using similar or popular typefaces.
 After all, dig into any website and you’ll see Georgia and Arial abound.

 The majority of us who love design and are aesthetically minded want to feel like our site is fresh and unique.
 We see something that sparks that feeling of “new” and we want to participate in that same emotion.
 This sense of participation and recognition transcends all creative fields and is what inspires designers to add their own unique spin.

-By showing examples of similar typefaces out in the wild, clients and stakeholders can have an easier time visualizing how the visual language could come together.
+By showing examples of similar typefaces out in the wild, we can communicate new concepts to clients and stakeholders, who may have an easier time visualizing how the visual language could come together.
 Not to mention it provides a validation that this “new” combination works well.
 However, this is not without consequences.
 As larger companies begin to apply similar type styles eventually the “new” and “unique” typeface become normalized.

 However, a similar typeface reused in multiple different applications through vastly different organizations that now all utilize a similar voice is a cause for concern.
 What this tells me is that in some instances, the type style’s cachet has led it to become the defacto brand voice for different types of organizations.
 If all brands speak the same “unique” language, then can we truly say that we’re considering a deliberate voice for our brand?